mattryczek/fpext-quantum/README.md

 # Footprints Extension
-A Chrome extension written for Northwestern IT to extend the functionality of the Footprints IT Service Manager.
+A Firefox extension written for Northwestern IT to extend the functionality of the Footprints IT Service Manager.

 ## Aesthetic Changes